tommasopeduzzi/t/docs/index.md

 var string z = "Hello World!"
 ```
 ### Conditional Statements
-Conditials in t are in the form `if-else` statements.
+Conditionals in t are in the form `if-else` statements.
-A If-Else-Statement is structured as follows:
+An If-Else-Statement is structured as follows:
 <pre>
 <b>if</b> condition <b>do</b>
   statement(s)